 -

-May in Tokyo welcomes warm, pleasant weather—without the humidity of tsuyu (the rainy season) that rolls in by mid-June.
+May in Tokyo welcomes warm, pleasant weather without the humidity of tsuyu (the rainy season) that begins by mid-June.
 Expect daytime highs in the mid-70s and cooler evenings in the high 50s.
 Short sleeves by day and a light jacket for the night should be perfect.